-Share provides daily, free meals for the homeless and low-income members of our community.
+Share Hot Meals provides daily, free meals (breakfast, lunch and dinner) to the public, 365 days each year.
 And those who enjoy the meals are not limited to Outreach and shelter clients.
 They also include individuals and families who are working, but who are still not able to make enough money to make ends meet.
 Much of the food used in the program is donated by area grocery stores and is prepared each day by volunteers and staff.

 Volunteering for Share Hot Meals: Preparation & Serving

 Volunteers come from all over Clark County to assist in the kitchen.
 Much of the food used in the program is donated by area grocery stores and is prepared each day by volunteers and staff.

 Time commitment is 2-4 hours; frequency is determined according to the volunteer schedule and varies according to meal and shelter location.
 Volunteers work alongside our staff and residents to help prepare and serve meals in our Hot Meal Program.
 Individuals as well as groups are welcome.

-If you are interested in coordinating a food drive for Share, please contact Sara Johnson at firstname.lastname@example.org or 360-952-8312.
+If you are interested in coordinating a food drive for Share, please contact Maggie Bernetich at firstname.lastname@example.org or 360-952-8312.

 The Emergency Food Assistance Program (TEFAP) is a federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food assistance at no cost.
 Through TEFAP, the U.S. Department of Agriculture (USDA) purchases a variety of nutritious, high-quality USDA Foods, and makes those foods available to State Distributing Agencies.
 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.